jaspector

 Monday–Friday, 8:00 AM–5:00 PM

-Typical inspection sequence: Building Inspector manages all required inspections.
+Typical sequence: Building Inspector manages all required inspections.
 Following inspection types are documented: Footing (after excavation, before concrete pour), Building Rough-In/Framing (after framing complete, before wall covering), Electrical Rough-In (before walls closed), Plumbing Rough-In (before walls closed), Warm Air Heating Rough-In (before walls/ceilings closed), Warm Air Heating Final/A/C (at/near completion), Electrical Final (at completion), Building Final Construction (when all work completed), State Fire Marshal Rough-In (for commercial/institutional), State Fire Marshal Final (for commercial/institutional), Certificate of Occupancy (after successful final inspection).
 Not all inspections required for every project; Building Official determines which apply.

-Do I need a building permit in Wayne, NE?
+01 Do I need a building permit in Wayne, NE?

 All construction, renovation, and improvement projects within city limits, including residential, commercial, accessory structures, and additions

-How much does a building permit cost in Wayne, NE?
+02 How much does a building permit cost in Wayne, NE?

-How do I apply for a building permit in Wayne, NE?
+03 How do I apply for a building permit in Wayne, NE?

-1. Obtain building permit application from Building Inspector's office, City Hall, 306 Pearl Street 2.
+To apply for a building permit in Wayne, NE, follow these steps: 1.
+Obtain building permit application from Building Inspector's office, City Hall, 306 Pearl Street 2.
 Complete application with: description and scope of work, project plan/drawing, site plan (for new construction or additions), contractor information, electrician/plumber/architect/engineer information as applicable, estimated project value, proposed completion date 3.
 Submit application and pay applicable permit fee 4.
 Allow minimum 10 working days for plan review and permit issuance 5.
 For commercial/institutional projects: submit plans concurrently to Nebraska State Fire Marshal 6.
 Permit becomes valid upon issuance; do not commence work until permit is issued 7.
 Maintain permit card at job site 8.
 Schedule required inspections at appropriate construction milestones 9.
 Obtain Certificate of Occupancy before occupying any new structure

-How long does it take to get a building permit in Wayne, NE?
+04 How long does it take to get a building permit in Wayne, NE?

-What work is exempt from building permits in Wayne, NE?
+05 What work is exempt from building permits in Wayne, NE?

-How do I schedule a building inspection in Wayne, NE?
+06 How do I schedule a building inspection in Wayne, NE?

-Other cities in Wayne County
+Other jurisdictions in Wayne County.

-View all Wayne County jurisdictions →
+All Wayne County jurisdictions →